K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Application to CHIME/FRB

 \paragraph*{Hyperprior distribution} Our Bayesian approach to model fitting requires the specification of a prior distribution.
 We assume prior independence among the hyperparameters and specify the joint hyperprior distribution as the product of the following univariate distributions:

 We elicit the prior distribution on $N_{\text{FRBs}}$ based on the known survey duration of 214.8 days \citep[data not otherwise used in this work;][]{2021ApJS..257...59C} and a pre-experiment estimate of CHIME/FRB's detection rate of 0.6-11 bursts/day \citep{overview}, which was calculated using the all-sky FRB rate from \cite{2017AJ....154..117L} and adjusted for CHIME/FRB's survey design by \cite{2017ApJ...844..140C}. $N_{\text{FRBs}}$ can be any real number rather than only natural numbers as it is treated as the Poisson rate over the domain, where the likelihood in Equation \ref{eqn:likelihood} is computed as the likelihood of $n\in\mathbb{N}$ events in our sample given the overall rate of $N_{\text{FRBs}} \in \mathbb{R}$.
-The center and standard deviation of the Normal prior distribution of $b$ is based on the best fit value and least squares error of fit to the beam model.
-Our distribution of $\text{DM}_0$ and $\text{DM*}$ are based on detected FRBs from surveys other than CHIME/FRB: we download all reported FRBs on the transient name server\footnote{\url{https://www.wis-tns.org/} accessed Aug 1st, 2024} and exclude those detected by CHIME/FRB (our data).
-We then take the sample average and standard deviation of these non-CHIME/FRB FRB excess DMs, approximately 560 and 404 \dmunits \, respectively.
+The center and standard deviation of the Normal prior distribution of $b$ is based on the best fit value and least squares error of the fit to the beam model.
+Our distribution of $\text{DM}_0$ and $\text{DM}_T$ are based on detected FRBs from surveys other than CHIME/FRB: we download all reported FRBs on the transient name server\footnote{\url{https://www.wis-tns.org/} accessed Aug 1st, 2024} and exclude those detected by CHIME/FRB (our data).
+We then take the sample average and standard deviation of these non-CHIME/FRB FRB extragalactic DMs, approximately 560 and 404 \dmunits \, respectively.
+These values are subtracted from eachother for the translation term DM$_T$ and scaled by $2^{-5/3}$ to reach the corresponding peak distribution value for DM$_0$ (see Section \ref{sec:dm}).

+\paragraph*{Computational Specifics} We now take the Bayesian approach to fitting the model specified in Section \ref{sec:model} for the functional form of our application's intensity function.
+We fit our model to a well-studied subset of FRBs, CHIME/FRBs first catalog \citep{2021ApJS..257...59C}, using a bespoke Metropolis-Hasting within block Gibbs sampler to explore the joint posterior distribution \citep[see, e.g.,][for a description of such samplers using astrophysical examples]{2018sabm.book...29S}.
+Our sampling algorithm is described in Algorithm \ref{alg:cap}.

+Leveraging the posterior distributions of the hyperparameters, we can then make a predictive inference on the $k$-contact distance at a given $\alpha, \delta,$ DM for the current CHIME/FRB FRB detection count.
+We can quantify the probability of detecting $k$ or more bursts within the observed distance of the minimal bounding sphere ($b(s_0, r) \subset D)$ or closer, under the null hypothesis that all bursts are physically independent.